DanielVenette/Day-23_TurtleCrossing-Frogger/readme.md

 ## Introduction
 Frogger is a popular arcade game developed by Konami in 1981.
 This project aims to replicate Frogger's gameplay using Python and Turtle graphics.
 The game revolves around a frog that the player guides across a busy road and a river full of logs to get to safety.

+## Technical Highlights
+This project offers a practical example of Object-Oriented Programming (OOP) principles.
+It includes the use of classes like `CarManager`, `LogManager`, and `Player`, which encapsulate related data and behavior, providing a high level of abstraction.
+The `Player` class notably showcases inheritance by extending from the `Turtle` class.
+Modularity is highlighted with distinct Python files for each class, improving readability and maintainability.

 ## Features
 * Navigation through the game world using keyboard controls (Up, Down, Right, Left keys).